The study has concluded. Read about their data collection, findings and implications for educators and counselors in the field.

-Led by Rowan University and University of Colorado, this study will investigate two areas of student-centered learning: “How students can be supported to take “ownership” of their learning” and “How learning can occur anytime, anywhere.”
-The research team will do this by studying an approach to student-centered learning that we call Critical Civic Inquiry (CCI).
+Led by Rowan University and University of Colorado, this study investigated two areas of student-centered learning: “How students can be supported to take “ownership” of their learning” and “How learning can occur anytime, anywhere.”
+The research studied an approach to student-centered learning that we call Critical Civic Inquiry (CCI).

 CCI draws on the inquiry cycle in participatory action research (PAR), which includes students identifying a compelling problem or challenge related to equity, studying that problem through original research, and then advancing their ideas by sharing their work with school leaders, policymakers or other public audiences.
 The goal of CCI is to support student agency and ownership by inviting them to participate in creating more equitable structures in their schools and communities.

 CCI is based on a combination of equity-centered commitments and evidence showing that students from historically marginalized groups engage in school when they see academic work as relevant to their everyday lives, have opportunities for agency and voice in their classrooms, and participate with adults in making their schools better (Sawyer, 2015; Thiessen & Cook-Sather, 2007).
 This approach to student-centered learning is designed to address marginalization by centering the life experiences, funds of knowledge, and aspirations of youth of color from low-income communities, while also creating opportunities that expand their knowledge and skills as leaders and agents of change (Paris & Alim, 2014).
 The four core practices of CCI are:

 - Sharing power with students

 - Exploring critical questions

 - Structured presentations to the public

 These connect to the student-centered learning arena “how students can be supported to take ownership of their learning.”
 Specifically, practices associated with sharing power are designed to foster student ownership of and accountability for their learning by fostering a deeper sense of belonging and connections with their teachers and peers.